ICSpark-Projects/Tip-Calculator-Hard/README.md

      - set ```margin-top``` to ```16px```

 ## Part III: JS
+1. Create a function called calculateTip that takes in no parameters.
+This will calculate the tip per person.
+In this function create the following:
+     - variable
+     - variable
+     - variable
+     - variable
+     - update blah
+     - update blah
+     - ```return tipPerPerson```

+When this function is called, it will return the value in tipPerPerson.

+2. Create a function called calculateBill that takes in no parameteres.
+This will calculate the total bill each person has to pay.
+In this function create the following:
+     - var
+     - var
+     - var
+     - var
+     - update blah
+     - update blah
+     - ```return totalBill```

+When this function is called, it will return the value in billPerPerson.

+3. Create an onlick function when the calculate button is clicked

 ## Stretch Goals
 1. Create an option where you can input your own custom tip percentage where the user can type in a number that is not already in the options list.